chriseidhof/persist/README.md

 ---------------------------------------

-Put all the code from step 1 in a file called `Schema.phs` and execute the command `persist Schema.phs -o Schema.hs`.
-This will generate a file called `Schema.hs` with all the necessary code to continue.
+Put all the code from step 1 in a file called `Schema.phs` and execute the command `persist examples/Quiz.phs -o Quiz.hs`.
+This will generate a file called `Quiz.hs` with all the necessary code to continue.

 In particular, the generated file will contain the following things:

 * The original datatype definitions

 * Template Haskell code to derive [regular](http://hackage.haskell.org/package/regular) instances

 * A value of type `Relationship a b` for each relationship between entities `a` and `b`.

 * A function `createEntity` for each entity.
 This function not only asks for the entity value, but also for references to relationships.